Advanced Tutorial

 and press Display

 .
-You can right-click and press Show All
+Right-click and press Show All

 to display all surfaces.

-We use Erosion 18
+Erosion 18

 Display